zydeico/zydeico/README.md

 ### Hi there 👋

-Hello 👋🏻 my name Is Daniel Vazquez, and I am a freelance web, iOS developer and former security analyst .
-I live in Mexico 🇲🇽 I am passionate about writing code and shaping ideas.
+Hello 👋🏻 my name Is Daniel Vazquez, and I am a freelance web, iOS developer and former security analyst.
+I live in Mexico 🇲🇽
+I am passionate about writing code and shaping ideas.
 I like to test and use new frameworks by doing technological surveillance 👨🏻‍💻📱

+### What I can do?

+I have participated in small, medium and large projects of networks, development and security.

+My consulting proposes to create your project based on ideas and my experience.

 <!--
 **zydeico/zydeico** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.